2016 American League Championship Series: Aftermath

 The 2016 World Series between the Cubs and Indians was highly anticipated due to the historical ramifications; the two teams entered their matchup as the two franchises with the longest World Series title droughts, a combined 174 seasons without a championship.
 The Cubs defeated the Indians 4–3 to win their first World Series since 1908.
 Game 7, an 8–7 victory in 10 innings at Progressive Field, marked the fifth time that a Game 7 had gone into extra innings and the first since 1997 (which, coincidentally, the Indians also lost).

 On December 23, 2016, the Cleveland Indians signed Edwin Encarnación, who had become a free agent after 6 1/2 years with the Toronto Blue Jays, and had declined the team's qualifying offer.
 At the 2018 trade deadline, Josh Donaldson also joined the Indians for a brief 16-game stint, as he was traded there from Toronto.

-Overall, this marked the end of the Blue Jays run from 2015-2016, which was their most successful run as a franchise since the back-to-back championships in 1992 and 1993.
+Overall, this marked the end of the Blue Jays run from 2015–2016, which was their most successful run as a franchise since the back-to-back championships in 1992 and 1993.
 By the time of their next postseason appearance in 2020, there were no players from the 2015–2016 teams on the roster.
 Game 4 was Toronto's last postseason win, until Game 1 of the 2025 American League Division Series against the New York Yankees.

+The 2016 ALCS continued a streak of playoff success for Cleveland-based teams against their Toronto counterparts, as the NBA’s Cleveland Cavaliers also defeated the Toronto Raptors in the NBA playoffs in the 2016 Eastern Conference Finals, the Eastern Conference Semifinals in both 2017 and 2018, and first round in 2026.

 This was the last American League Championship Series not to feature the Houston Astros (who did not make the playoffs this year) until 2024.